 Preparation At the surgery center, you will be given a mild sedative and transferred – once you’re sedated – into the operating room.
 The nurses and technicians will cleanse the area around your eye, and drops will be put into your eye to dilate the pupil.
 An anesthetic shot or numbing eye drops will be used to make sure you’ll be comfortable throughout the surgery.

-Removing Your Old Lens Once you are numb and all the equipment is in place, your doctor will make a tiny incision in your cornea (the clear outer covering of your eye) to allow insertion of the surgical tools.
+Removing Your Old Lens Once you are numb and the equipment is in place, your doctor will make a tiny incision in your cornea (the clear outer covering of your eye) to allow insertion of the surgical tools.
 A probe is inserted into the incision and high-frequency sound waves are used to break your clouded lens apart into tiny fragments.
-As this is happening, the probe is suctioning the pieces from your eye.
+As this is happening, the surgeon will use the probe to suction the pieces from your eye.